vchen22/Image-Editor/README.md

-Description of Program: In this PA, I am manipulating an image by specifying what edit functions I can do.
+Description of Program: I am manipulating an image by specifying what edit functions I can do.
 I am able to manipulate an image with the help of the linear data structure called stack.
 Stacks keep note of all the edit functions I do, which helps me navigate how I want to change an image